Gamer08YT/docs/docs/guides/SSL.md

 # Creating SSL Certificates

-Our guide to creating SSL Certificates
+Paymenter's official guide to generating SSL certificates.
+An SSL certificate secures your site, displaying the padlock icon and "Secure" label in browsers.

-## Step 1: Installing Certbot
+## 1. Installing Certbot

-First we need to install certbot
+First, we need to install Certbot.

 ::: code-group